UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decisions
 ^^^^^^^^^

 As part of leveraging the EDTF format, some conversion will be necessary; e.g. translating date strings to EDTF values as in the following example.
-The `dcterms:date` property was selected.
+The :code:`dcterms:date` property was selected.

 `playbills:1052 <https://digital.lib.utk.edu/collections/islandora/object/playbills:1052/datastream/MODS/view>`_